AdobeDocs/cc-everywhere/src/pages/guides/ccx_editor/customization/index.md

 The Adobe Express Editor Component can be configured and customized to fit the needs of your users.

 ## Locale
-The Adobe Create Embed SDK lets you customize the locale during initialization.
-The default value is 'en_US'.
+The Adobe Express Embed SDK lets you customize the locale during initialization.
+The default value is `'en_US'`.
 This determines the language setting for users experiencing SDK components.

 | Locale | Description
 | :-- | :--